mwvgroup/pittgoogle-client/docs/source/listings.rst

       - One message per alert indicating that the Avro file is available in a Cloud Storage bucket.
         The file and bucket names are in the message attributes.
 Messages contain no data.

-    * - ztf-BigQuery
-      - One message per alert indicating that the alert data is available in a BigQuery table.
-        Table names are in the message attributes.
-Messages contain no data.

     * - .. centered:: *Testing Stream*
       -